 After you've arrived, you may be wondering how you can travel around Atami.
 When sightseeing from Atami Station or visiting hot springs, you will want to take the Yu-Yu Bus (one ride for 250 yen, all day all you can ride for 700 yen), which is convenient, and easily boarded at the bus terminal in front of the station.
 There are also plenty of taxis available.
 If you are planning to stay overnight, then you may wish to check with your accommodation in advance, as many of the hotels offer free pick-up service from the station to the hotel.

 To learn more about the Yu-Yu Bus, please check the JR Tokaido bus website, where you will find a PDF link for the Yu-Yu Bus located in the Atami section of the page.

 Atami is an excellent place to go if you are looking to take a short break away from the busy Tokyo area.
 Depending on when you visit, you can not only enjoy the hot springs but also swimming in the sea, as well as eating delicious seasonal seafood dishes too.
 If you're the type of person who wants to enjoy it all, a trip to Atami is perfect!

-** Prices and information provided in this article are accurate at the time of writing and reflect information given by transportation companies; prices, schedules, etc are subject to change.
+*Prices and information provided in this article are accurate at the time of writing and reflect the information given by transportation companies; prices, schedules, etc are subject to change.
 See official websites for the most up-to-date information.